Hello and Welcome!

 These were first formally introduced in 1928 and initially, they were hand made by Grigol Kobakhidze, or “George Coby," (John A. Koby?) another Georgian emigrant who found success in the glass industry.
 The crown shape bottle design was filed for a patent in 1927 by Georges Matchabelli and received a patent in 1928.
 Bottle production was only half automated, with all gilded accents painted by hand.

 Unfortunately, George Coby went out of business in 1931 due to financial failure stemming from the Great Depression.
 This caused Matchabelli to fill the void with imported glass bottles from France.
-The clear glass crowns with the gold trim were manufactured by the French company Cristal Romesnil, These will be marked with "Prince Matchabelli Bottle Made in France" on the base.
+The clear glass crowns with the 22kt gold enamel trim were manufactured by the French company Cristal Romesnil, These will be marked with "Prince Matchabelli Bottle Made in France" on the base.
 Though I am unsure if they made both the subsequent opaque glass and the frosted glass bottles.
 The frosted glass bottles can be found molded with "Made in France" or etched with "Germany" on their bases or sides.

 Starting in 1930, the crown bottles were produced of colored opaque glass in red, green, blue, black and white, unfortunately these are unmarked as to manufacturer so we do not know for sure who made them.
 At that time one of the best known French manufacturers of opaque colored glass perfume bottles was Cristalleries de Nancy.